Machu Picchu#2 in Best Things To Do in Cusco

 It's hard to believe this iconic "lost city of the Incas" was untouched during the Spanish conquest.
-The Incas cleverly obscured these 12 acres of temples, aqueducts, and gardens from the Spaniards, keeping their sacred city untouched for hundreds of years.
+The Incas cleverly obscured these 12 acres of temples, aqueducts and gardens from the Spaniards, keeping their sacred city intact for hundreds of years.

 It's difficult to know where to start.
 First things first: Pick up a booklet and a map as signage at the site is minimal.
 Then, start your journey at the House of the Terrace Caretaker and Funeral Rock, a 20-minute walk from Machu Picchu's entrance.

 From there, head to the Temple of the Sun to admire the exquisite Incan masonry and a granite stone that may have served as the Inca's calendar.
 Continue on to the Temple of Three Windows, where you'll marvel at the views from the building's trapezoidal lookouts.
 Finally, visit the Temple of the Condor, which, as its name suggests, forms the shape of a condor – the symbol of heaven in the Inca cosmos.